Birds of Prey

 ‘Nothing curses the waters, you–’

-The osprey silences, his curved beak dipping into his flecked plumage.
+The osprey dips his beak into his flecked plumage.

-‘I shall send to you the tale of the vulture flock’s coming to Monksville, Hilaetos, and you’ll receive it very well.
-We once flocked over a mysterious far away land, a forest dominated by darkness where a devilish horse flapped its batlike wings and tore the throats from any giants to venture deep into its piney barrens.’
+‘I shall send you the tale of the vulture flock’s coming to Monksville, Hilaetos, and you’ll receive it very well.
+We once flocked over a mysterious faraway land, a barren forest of pines dominated by darkness where a devilish creature flapped its batlike wings and tore the throats from any giants to meet it between the trees.’

 The osprey gulps.
 This shall be a long story.

-As The Giant is taking his leave from The Basin, two hawks gather on a flat-topped boulder.
+As The Giant makes his way into The Basin, two hawks gather on a flat-topped boulder.
 Below them the Wanaque River roars, the water still cold with the chill of the night.
 On a branch above them perches a third hawk, his talons coated in sticky crimson.
 The channel is narrowly open, held so by a dead hawk’s tarsus.

 ‘Another was spotted today, gliding over the patch of isles.’

 ‘Another?’ asks King Beuto, picking scales from his wings.
 ‘You send of yesterday’s interloper, do you not?’